cliffeby/DuckpinV001/README.md

 #### Data Analysis
 -  Import the Azure table storage to Excel
--  Azure storage explorer offers a csv export function.
+  -  Azure Storage Explorer offers a csv export function.
   -  Excel power query has a feature to put Azure tables directly in Excel
 -  Using Excel, create a quick template to analyze the relative speed of the ball and the amount of lateral movement as it approaches the pins.
 -  More data are needed to determine the accuracy of the camera and centroid calculation at various speeds.
-While the camera pixel is about 1/1300 of 4 feet, it is not a certainty that the centroid calculation offers this accuracy.
+While the camera pixel is about 1/1300 of 4 feet (about 1mm), it is not a certainty that the centroid calculation offers this accuracy.

 ### In Production
 #### Headless: